BensonGathu/PizzaPro/README.md

 * The project works as expected, achieving the functionality required.
 ## Technical requirements
 * Project name.
+ProPizza
 * Project description.
+Projects recieves order details and calculates the total price and issues a summary.
 * Author(s) information.
 * Setup instructions - includes any scripts that need to be run if necessary.
+Fill in the required information
 * BDD.
 * Technologies used.
+HTML,javascript,css and jQuery
 * Contact information.
 * License and Copyright information.
 ## Link to live site